Keyboard Perspectives

 Style

-The journal takes American English as its standard and follows the guidelines of the Chicago Manual of Style.
+The journal takes American English as its standard and follows the guidelines of the Chicago Manual of Style, 17th edition.
 Please be sure to include accompanying translations for all foreign-language texts (as well as the original texts themselves).

 Musical Examples and Images

 Musical examples should be legible and clearly annotated.
-If you have used the Sibelius program to prepare your examples, it will be helpful if you include your files on the disk with the text of your article.
+If you have used the Sibelius program to prepare your examples, please include those files with your submission.

 Please provide captions for all musical examples, illustrations, and tables describing the graphic and citing its source.
 If the image is being reproduced by permission, indicate the permission-granting institution.